 A series of photo montages have been prepared to show how the scheme will look before and after the works, at particular locations along the route and within the Roath gardens.

-As part of NRW’s commitment to meeting the goals of the ‘Well-being of Future Generations (Wales) Act’, the integration of public art into Roath has been identified as one scheme which will support these goals.
-The aims of the public art commission, to be installed in Roath Mill Gardens, will be to:
+As part of NRW’s commitment to meeting the goals of the ‘Well-being of Future Generations (Wales) Act’, the integration of public art into Roath has been identified to support these goals.
+The aims of the public art commission, to be installed in Roath Mill Gardens, are to: